Members of the Green Destinations Certification Programme and pursuing Green Destinations Certification are subject to the following procedure.

 When auditing members with a language different from that Green Destinations’ recognised standards (English), Green Destinations will undertake the audit in that local language.
 The language of an auditor is a critical part of the audit allocation process.

 iv.
-The auditor ends the audit with a closing meeting with key staff is held in which:
+The auditor ends the audit with a closing meeting with key staff in which:

 v.
-If the auditor needs to contact an external stakeholder(s), they advise the member at the closing meeting.
+If the auditor needs to contact any additional stakeholders, they advise the member at the closing meeting.

 After the audit